How to Fireproof Your Career

-The economy may have rebounded — although you may have missed it — but it's been replaced by a corporate world in which constant downsizing and "reorganizations" are the rule, not the exception.
+The economy may have rebounded—although you may have missed it—but it's been replaced by a corporate world in which constant downsizing and "reorganizations" are the rule, not the exception.
 Today, if you haven't been let go at one point, you're an outlier.
-But that doesn't mean you have to adopt a fatalistic view of your career — that'll be fatal to your motivation and have an obvious effect on your performance.
+But that doesn't mean you have to adopt a fatalistic view of your career—that'll be fatal to your motivation and have an obvious effect on your performance.
 You do have a serious element of control.
 Here are four expert tips on how to ensure job security in an era that's anything but secure.
+For more corporate wisdom, check out these 40 Best Ways to Jumpstart Your Career.

 "People spend a lot of time and energy trying to fit in, and that's actually the worst strategy, because it increases your pool of competition," says Peter Bregman, a CEO and author of Four Seconds: All the Time You Need to Stop Counter-Productive Habits and Get the Results You Want.
 "If you look like everybody else, you're easily fireable.
 But if you're different, it's easy to fire one of the crowd and keep you."